 While convergent thinking is primarily analytical, divergent thinking is primarily creative.

-Divergent thinking means generating a novel solution.
+Divergent thinking means generating a novel solution and avoiding simplistic or binary thinking on an issue.
 It is usually creative and unconventional because it does not conform to linear thinking processes.
 This can mean using an object in an usual way or seeing how two unrelated concepts can be combined to create something never before considered.

 History is full of examples of divergent thinking, such as the numerous iterations of the smartphone that included adding a screen, Apps, internet access, and a camera.
 Other examples can be found in the world of fashion or observed in a children’s playroom and a magical cardboard box.